paperbenni/paperbenni.github.io/content/posts/instantos_ci.md

 Build in DIND archlinux docker image

-Wow to get onto web server?
+How to get onto web server?
 When to rebuild database?
 Sign packages?